mootools/mootools-more/Docs/Forms/Form.Validator.Extras.md

 * [Online Tutorial/Demo][]
 [Online Tutorial/Demo]:

-Here are the validators that are included in this libary.
+Here are the validators that are included in this library.
 Add the className to any input and then create a new [Form.Validator][] and these will automatically be applied.
 See [Form.Validator:add][] on how to add your own.

 Validator: validate-no-space {#Validators:validate-no-space}
 ------------------------------------------